nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Editing Medical Information: `edit`

-Edits an existing medical information entry in MedBook when a list of medical information entries are being displayed.
+Edits an existing medical information entry in MedBook when a list of medical information entries is displayed.
 This is except for the NRIC field, which cannot be modified after the creation of the Medical Information.
 At least one field must be filled for the edit command to be valid.